ullataponen/discovery-server/README.md

 # K Group Developer Trainee assignment: back-end for product rating micro service

 This project is part of a home assignment for K Group's Developer Trainee program application.
-It is the API gateway for the 3 micro service clients:
+It is the discovery server/API gateway for the 3 micro service clients:

 - Product catalog service
 - Product info service